Installation guide for macOS

 4. Wait for start socketio.run to appear (This might 3 min the first time)

-5. Navigate your Finer to this location (/Users/your_name/Documents/GitHub/CityEnergyAnalyst-GUI/out/CityEnergyAnalyst-GUI-darwin-*)
+5. Navigate your Finer to this location (/Users/your_name/Documents/GitHub/CityEnergyAnalyst-GUI/out/mac-*/CityEnergyAnalyst-GUI.app)

 6. Double click on the CEA Icon (CityEnergyAnalyst-GUI.app)